Chart Color Schemes

 Castletown has a typical household mix, with a fairly typical median household size

-Family households comprise 69.9% of all households, including 28.2% couples with children, 30.4% couples without children, and 10.4% single parent families.
-Non-family households make up the remaining 30.1%, with lone person households at 27.6% and group households comprising 2.3%.
-The median household size is 2.4 people, which aligns with the Rest of WA average.
+Family households account for 69.9% of all households, including 28.2% couples with children, 30.4% couples without children, and 10.4% single parent families.
+Non-family households constitute the remaining 30.1%, with lone person households at 27.6% and group households comprising 2.3% of the total.
+The median household size is 2.4 people, which aligns with the average for the Rest of WA.

 Frequently Asked Questions - Households